johnston9/MS3-Shot-Caller/README.md

 - The code to fix Materialize bug to show red line warning if department not selected in add message is taken from Tim Nelson's Task Manager app.
 - [Flask](https://flask.palletsprojects.com/en/1.1.x/patterns/errorpages/):
-  Here I got the code for the 404 custome error message.
+  Here I got the code for the 404 and 500 custom error messages.
 - [stackoverflow.com](https://stackoverflow.com/questions/7995080/html-if-image-is-not-found)
   Here I learnt how to set a default image if the original one throws an error.
 - [stackoverflow.com](https://stackoverflow.com/questions/55880196/is-there-a-way-to-easily-check-if-the-image-url-is-valid-or-not/55880263)
-  Here I learnt how to use image src checker code.
+  Here I learnt how to use image SRC checker code.
   [w3schools.com](https://www.w3schools.com/jsref/coll_form_elements.asp)
-- Here I found out how to get the image_src value from form
+- Here I found out how to get the image_src value from the form
 ### Content

 All content was written by the developer.

 ### Media

-The photos used in the image bank and used for messages Sthis site were obtained from;
+The photos used in the image bank and for messages for site were obtained from.

   1. [FreeImages.com](https://www.freeimages.com/)